London Gliding Club

 Red Windsock - PA3 - Instructors only may fly without briefing or check flights.

-Pilots who have passed Progress Assessment 1 but who have not flown for a period of two months or more, must obtain a dual check.
-After a break of this length instructors may, at their discretion, revert pilots to pre Progress Assessment 1 status.
+In addition Solo Pilots who have passed Progress Assessment No.1 but are pre-Bronze (not passed Progress assessment No.2) and who have not flown for a period of two months or more, must obtain a dual check.
+After a break of this length instructors may, at their discretion, revert pilots to pre-Progress Assessment 1 status.